TOP Things to Do In London on a Rainy Day | Indoor Activities and Sights

 SHOULD YOU VISIT CAMBRIDGE OR OXFORD AS A DAY TRIP FROM LONDON

-3. Theatre District – See a Show
+3. London's West End (Theatre District) – See a Show

 One of the best evening activities for a rainy day in London